slakpi/pinotams/README.md

     # https://www.icao.int/safety/iStars/Pages/API-Data-Service.aspx
     api-key="xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx";

-    # Locations for data query.
-ICAO allows up to 10 in a single query.
-    # Use KZ** for ARTCC NOTAMs, e.g. KZSE for Seattle Center.
+    # 4-letter ICAO identifiers.
+For US ARTCC NOTAMs, use KZ**, e.g. KZSE for
-    locations="7S3,KHIO,KMMV,KUAO,KSLE,KVUO,KSPB,KZSE";
+    # Seattle ARTCC.
+For US regulatory NOTAMs, use KZZZ.
+For US non-ICAO
+    # identifiers such as 7S3, use K***, e.g. K7S3.
+    locations="K7S3,KHIO,KMMV,KUAO,KSLE,KVUO,KSPB,KZSE";

     # Interval in minutes for NOTAM queries.
 To be kind to the ICAO service,
     # keep this larger than 60 minutes.
 PiNOTAMs updates at 0000Z + this time